r2c-CSE/semgrep_findings_to_csv_html_pdf_all_repos_filter_tag/README.md

 `pip install requests pandas fpdf pdfkit PyPDF2`

 ## Configuration
-Before running the script, you must set up the SEMGREP_API_WEB_TOKEN environment variable with your Semgrep API token:
+Before running the script, you must set up the `SEMGREP_API_WEB_TOKEN` environment variable with your Semgrep API token:

 `export SEMGREP_API_WEB_TOKEN='your_api_token_here'`

+Generate your `SEMGREP_API_WEB_TOKEN` from https://semgrep.dev/orgs/-/settings/tokens

 Optionally, you can modify the script to change the default behavior, such as filtering findings based on severity by setting FILTER_IMPORTANT_FINDINGS to True or False.